google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--

-Think pair share: Have students discuss the possible charts that would be good for each of these types of data.
-It might be helpful to write the following list on the board, or have the students take notes, so they can reference it during their discussions with peers.
+Think pair share: Discuss the possible charts that would be good for each of these types of data.

+*It might be helpful to write the following list on the board, or have the students take notes, so they can reference it during their discussions with peers.*

 * Line chart or bar chart depending on scope of the data
 * Scatter Plot